Kikobeats/js-mythbusters/workflow/lookup-table.md

 ## Array vs. Object

-Also be careful about choose between `Object` or `Array` for this purpose:
+Be careful about choosing between `Object` or `Array`:

 - If you need a incremental index, use `Array`.
 - In other cases, use `Object`.

 ## Caveats

 Although is more readable, using a lookup table isn't always better.
-The cost of creating the lookup table could be higher than the use set of `if`/`else` statements.
-So, it depends about your code running time:
+The cost of creating the lookup table could be higher than using a set of `if`/`else` statements.
+So, it depends on your code:

-- If you have to handle a small set of conditions (maybe less than 3) or the code running life is short, use `if`/`else`.
+- If you have to handle a small set of conditions (maybe less than 3) or the code runtime life is short, use `if`/`else`.
-- In other cases, use the lookup table solution.
+- In other cases, use a lookup table.